Negotiating Business Sales

-- Bill is planning to open multiple auto shops with a wide geographic reach, and therefore does not want Sally lurking as a possible competitor to her future locations.
+- Bill is planning to open multiple auto shops with a wide geographic reach, and therefore does not want Sally lurking as a possible competitor to his future locations.

 - Sally agrees to this because she enjoys working in the specialized field of transmissions (rather than general auto repair) and Bill has no desire to offer transmission repair or replacement in his auto shops.

 - Both sides effectively communicated the reasoning behind their respective desires, and the deal was saved.

 Negotiating a successful business deal requires both sides to understand their own goals ahead of time and to effectively communicate their reasoning behind the goals.
 So long as both parties want a deal to occur, effective negotiation will usually result in a successful closing.